vaibhavdaren/turtleblocksjs/tutcompsite/documentation/documentation.md

-<h1>Documentation of Challenge </h1>
+<h1>Documentation of Challenges </h1>

 --------

-The challenges contain  4 levels - Beginner, Medium, Advanced and Bonus. <br>
+The challenges contain <b> 4 levels - Beginner, Medium, Advanced and Bonus. </b> <br>
-Each level consists of 12 stages.<br>
+<b>Each level consists of 12 challenges<b>.<br>

-Each of the stage is based on a similar design pattern structure comprising of the following blocks as described below along with the final stage representation.
+Each of the stage is based on a similar design pattern structure comprising of the following blocks as described below along with the final stage representation.The initial design was drafted by my mentor Walter Bender.
+All the other challenges are built taking inspiration from it.

 ![Level](https://github.com/vaibhavdaren/turtleblocksjs/blob/tutorials/tutcompsite/documentation/doc1.PNG)